wazuh/wazuh-documentation/source/installation-guide/securing_api.rst

         use_ca: False
         ca: "api/configuration/ssl/ca.crt"

-    After you have configured these, you will need to restart the Wazuh API service:
+    After you have configured these parameters, it will be necessary to restart the Wazuh API service:

       * For Systemd: